leeprky/Slook/README.md

 - Any Issues open up one or DM Leeprky#2063

-If You Wish To Use The Popout ChannelList Please go to line "413" And Remove it *Make Sure Horizontal Server List Is OFF*
+If You Wish To Use The Popout ChannelList Please go to line "413" And Remove it *Make Sure Horizontal Server List Is OFF If Installed*

 If You Wish To Use The OSX Windows Bar Please go to line "337* And Remove it.
 *Windows Only*